-Lacerations in Illinois Nursing Homes
+Lacerations and Cuts in Illinois Nursing Homes

 “Lacerations are often a clear indicator of neglect in nursing homes, and they can lead to severe complications if not treated promptly.
 At John J. Malm & Associates, our firm is committed to holding nursing homes accountable for their failure to protect residents from these preventable injuries.” — John J. Malm, Naperville nursing home abuse attorney